-The Wilhelm-Hack-Museum houses a diverse collection of medieval, modern and contemporary art encompassing circa 10,000 paintings, sculptures, drawings, prints, artists’ books and – gramophone records.
+The Wilhelm-Hack-Museum houses a diverse collection of medieval, modern and contemporary art encompassing circa 10,000 paintings, sculptures, drawings, multiples, artists’ books and – gramophone records.

 A central pillar of the holdings involves the donation made by the Cologne collector Wilhelm Hack in 1973.
 His collection comprises parts of the prehistoric grave finds from Gondorf on the Moselle River, medieval works in addition to a first-class selection of 20th-century artworks.
-This latter section of the collection featuring paintings by Kazimir Malevich, Lyubov Popova, Robert Delaunay, August Macke, Piet Mondrian and Max Bill traces the development of geometrical abstract art.
+This latter section of the collection featuring paintings by Kazimir Malevich, Lyubov Popova, Robert Delaunay, August Macke, Piet Mondrian and Bart van der Leck traces the development of geometrical abstract art.

 These works enrich to a great degree the municipal collection that had been assembled since the late 19th century.
 Focus was initially placed in part on works by Palatine and Bavarian artists, including Albert Haueisen and Max Slevogt.
 Beginning in the 1950s, by contrast, paintings and works on paper by Expressionist artists were increasingly being collected.
 These include major works by Ernst Ludwig Kirchner, Max Pechstein, Erich Heckel and Max Beckmann.